rayzkaunda/datarigs.github.io/_posts/2019-02-26-building-and-deploying-a-machine-learning-model-to-predict-a-diabetic-patients-hospital-length-of-stay-on-aws.md

 - `wd` or `l1` which control regularization.
 Regularization can prevent model overfitting by preventing our estimates from becoming too finely tuned to the training data, which can actually hurt generalizability.
 In this case, we'll leave these parameters as their default "auto" though.
 - `predictor_type` our model will use the  binary_classifier since we going to predict if  a patient will stay 5 days or more in the hospital.
 ---

+Next we define our model hyperparameters and hosting parameters
 ```python
 # See 'Algorithms Provided by Amazon SageMaker: Common Parameters' in the SageMaker documentation for an explanation of these values.
 from sagemaker.amazon.amazon_estimator import get_image_uri